Precourse instructions

 Then:

-- Open VScode and click on the green or blue button in the bottom left corner
+- Open VS Code and click on the button with the

 A skeleton config file will be provided.
 Edit it, so it looks like this (replace